LDS Church Family History Centres in SA

 to verify material they locate by accessing original

 material and at least two independent sources.
-The IGI is
+The HRC is

 not a source—it is an index!